xinchaosong/xinchaosong.github.io/index.md

 # About Me

-I am currently a Research Assistant in Robotics at Clarkson University.
+I am currently a Ph.D.
+Student in Computer Science at Clarkson University.
 I have two master's degrees in computer science and mechanical engineering respectively with several years' relevant working and research experience.
 My research interest is robotics and machine learning with a focus on perception, planning, control, and manipulation, especially from an interdisciplinary perspective of software and hardware.
-My recent research is focusing on the applications of deep reinforcement learning to robotic tactile and force sensing.

 * * *